Dollar Holds Near One-Month High; focus on catching inflation from the Fed | ExBulletin

 Dollar Holds Near One-Month High; focus on catching inflation from the Fed

-TOKYO, June 16 (Reuters) – The dollar held close to a one-month high against a basket of currencies on Wednesday as investors tried to determine if the Federal Reserve could change the language of its stimulus measures following a recent surge in US inflation.
+The dollar held near a one-month high against a basket of currencies on Wednesday, as investors tried to determine whether the Federal Reserve could change the language of its stimulus measures after a recent surge in the US inflation.

 The dollar index stood at 90.528, after hitting a one-month high of 90.677 on Tuesday, despite mixed US economic data.